ajoseph03/Math-for-Data-Science/load_from_slides.md

 4. You can then work with the returned list of images as needed.

-Certainly!
-Below is a README file that explains the provided code snippet:

 # Understanding a Loop for Plotting Images and Printing Shapes

 ## Code Explanation